formly-js/angular-formly/CONTRIBUTING.md

 ## Pull Requests

+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ‼️‼️‼️  👉**Please follow our commit message conventions** even if you're making a small change!
 This repository follows the [How to Write an Open Source JavaScript Library](https://egghead.io/series/how-to-write-an-open-source-javascript-library) series on egghead.io (by yours truly).
 See